SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.1.3 - Fill Clips and Once Clips

-- ([#196] and [#1018]) In Song View (Rows mode), holding a clip or the status pad (mute pad) for a clip and pressing `SELECT` brings up a `LAUNCH STYLE` menu.
-For Grid Mode, only holding a clip and pressing `SELECT` will bring up the `LAUNCH STYLE` menu.
+- ([#196] and [#1018]) In Song View (Rows mode), holding a clip or the status pad (mute pad) for a clip and pressing `SELECT` brings up a `CLIP MODE` menu.
+For Grid Mode, only holding a clip and pressing `SELECT` will bring up the `CLIP MODE` menu.

-  The `LAUNCH STYLE` menu enables you the set the following launch style options for a clip:
+  The `CLIP MODE` menu enables you the set the following launch style options for a clip:
-    - **`Default (DEFA)`** - the default Deluge launch style.
+    - **`INFINITE (INF)`** - the default Deluge launch style.
     - **`Fill (FILL)`** - Fill clip.
         - When inactive it appears orange on the status pads in rows view, or in Config Mode in grid view.
         - When active it will appear green.